How the U.S. Patrols Its Borders

 Who is responsible for U.S. border security?

-Securing the borders primarily falls to U.S. Customs and Border Protection (CBP), a branch of the Department of Homeland Security.
-Alongside agencies such as the Transportation Security Administration and Drug Enforcement Administration (DEA), CBP is responsible for overseeing trade and travel in and out of the country.
+Securing the borders primarily falls to U.S. Customs and Border Protection (CBP), a branch of DHS.
+Alongside agencies such as the Transportation Security Administration and Drug Enforcement Administration (DEA), CBP is responsible for overseeing and enforcing laws related to trade and travel in and out of the country.
 Its duties include preventing criminals, would-be terrorists, and contraband from entry.
-CBP inspects immigrants and cargo at ports of entry, patrols thousands of miles of border to the country’s north and south, and helps investigate criminal networks, among other work [PDF].
-Of CBP’s more than sixty thousand employees, nearly one-third are Border Patrol agents, who exclusively work between ports of entry.
+CBP inspects immigrants and cargo at 328 official ports of entry, patrols thousands of miles of border to the country’s north and south, and helps investigate criminal networks, among other responsibilities [PDF].
+Of CBP’s more than sixty thousand employees, some one-third are Border Patrol agents, who exclusively work between ports of entry.

 More on: